Fixed-point combinator: Fixed-point combinator

 Fixed-point combinators may be applied to a range of different functions, but normally will not terminate unless there is an extra parameter.
 When the function to be fixed refers to its parameter, another call to the function is invoked, so the calculation never gets started.
 Instead, the extra parameter is used to trigger the start of the calculation.

 The type of the fixed point is the return type of the function being fixed.
 This may be a real or a function or any other type.

 In the untyped lambda calculus, the function to apply the fixed-point combinator to may be expressed using an encoding, like Church encoding.
 In this case particular lambda terms (which define functions) are considered as values.
 "Running" (beta reducing) the fixed-point combinator on the encoding gives a lambda term for the result which may then be interpreted as fixed-point value.

 Alternately, a function may be considered as a lambda term defined purely in lambda calculus.

 These different approaches affect how a mathematician and a programmer may regard a fixed-point combinator.
-A lambda calculus mathematician may see the Y combinator applied to a function as being an expression satisfying the fixed-point equation, and therefore a solution.
+A mathematician may see the Y combinator applied to a function as being an expression satisfying the fixed-point equation, and therefore a solution.

 In contrast, a person only wanting to apply a fixed-point combinator to some general programming task may see it only as a means of implementing recursion.

 Values and domains

-Every expression has one value.
-This is true in general mathematics and it must be true in lambda calculus.
-This means that in lambda calculus, applying a fixed-point combinator to a function gives you an expression whose value is the fixed point of the function.